Find news, events, articles, videos, and more that answer your questions and keep you up-to-date.

-California’s Governor Jerry Brown has signed Assembly Bill 375, enacting the California Consumer Privacy Act of 2018.
-This Act, which has an effective date of January 1, 2020, is intended by the Legislature to further Californians’ right to privacy by giving consumers an effective way to control their personal information.
+The California Consumer Privacy Act of 2018 (CCPA) will go into effect on January 1, 2020.
+The CCPA, which was enacted by Assembly Bill 375, Laws of 2018, is intended by the Legislature to further Californians’ right to privacy by giving consumers an effective way to control their personal information.
 It does so by granting California residents a broad range of new rights and by imposing on businesses that collect or sell personal information a variety of new requirements.

-Among other things the Act provides the following:
+Among other things the CCPA, as enacted by AB 375 provides the following:

 The businesses to which the Act is applicable include any sole proprietorship, partnership, LLC, corporation, association or other for-profit entity that does business in California that 1) collects consumers’ personal information and that 2) satisfies one or more of the following thresholds:

 The Act also applies to entities that control or are controlled by a business meeting the above criteria and that share common branding.

 The term “consumer” is defined as a natural person who is a California resident.

 On October 11, 2019, California’s governor signed five bills amending the CCPA.
 All bills are effective January 1, 2020.
 These amendments provide some clarifications, grant certain temporary exemptions, and make a few substantive changes.